Jim Holt (philosopher)

-Jim Holt (born October 30, 1954) is an American journalist, author in popular science and essayist.
+Jim Holt (born 30 October 1954) is an American journalist, popular-science author, and essayist.

 He has contributed to The New York Times, The New York Times Magazine, The New York Review of Books, The New Yorker, The American Scholar, and Slate.

-In 1997, he was editor of The New Leader, a political magazine.
-His book Why Does the World Exist? was a NYTimes bestseller for 2013.
+In 1997 he was editor of The New Leader, a political magazine.
+His book Why Does the World Exist? was a 2013 New York Times bestseller.

 Career

-Holt hosted a weekly radio spot on BBC Wales called "Living in America, with Jim Holt" for ten years.
-He has appeared on William F. Buckley's Firing Line, NBC News with Tom Brokaw, CNN, and had a brief appearance in an episode of Billy on the Street in which he ended an impromptu interview after the interviewer insisted he reveal his sexuality.
+For ten years Holt hosted a weekly radio spot on BBC Wales, "Living in America, with Jim Holt".
+He has appeared on William F. Buckley's Firing Line, NBC News with Tom Brokaw, CNN, and had a brief appearance in an episode of Billy on the Street in which he ended an impromptu interview after his interlocutor insisted he reveal his sexuality.